featherbear/UNSW-COMP2511/README.md

 **Note:** A successful merge automatically uses the commits from the source branch.
 This means that the commits have already been made, you just need to push these to the server (`git push`)

 To merge your changes from above:
-1. Switch back to the `master` branch using one of the commands fom the above section
+1. Switch back to the `master` branch using one of the commands from the above section
 2. Merge in the changes you made in the other branch

     `git merge first_new_branch`